tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 Kira sits at the rickety dining table, her eyes distant, lost in thoughts I can't even begin to comprehend.
 The weight of her association with Xuan, the Nexus Consortium, and everything that's transpired is a burden she carries alone.

-As night falls, the warm glow of the cabin's lights stands in stark contrast to the darkness outside.
 My parents, ever the hosts even in times of crisis, prepare a quick meal for everyone.
 Despite the obvious worry etching their faces, they manage to maintain a calm demeanor for the kids.
 Theo and Mia, blissfully unaware of the full gravity of the situation, chat animatedly about their impromptu adventure.

 We gather around the dining table, the food a welcome distraction.